-This report is the culmination of 18 months of work and reflects the ideas and input of many people across Los Angeles County.
-By design, this report reflects the vision and values of the CEII process.
-Many diverse voices have been incorporated here, including members of the Advisory Committee as well as participants in the Town Halls and Working Groups.
+Many diverse voices have been incorporated, including members of the Advisory Committee as well as participants in the Town Halls and Working Groups.
 Their numbers are so great that we cannot list all of them here.
 We are grateful for their time and the thoughtful insights they shared.
-We are confident that this report offers workable strategies for how to intertwine the goal of achieving diversity, equity, inclusion and access so that all residents and all communities in LA County can experience the benefits of the arts.

-As with any significant product emerging from an inclusive public process as ambitious and forward-thinking as this one, the process of collecting and distilling their wisdom into a coherent and readable narrative was led by a number of key individuals whose time, energy, and commitment to the CEII process and vision must be acknowledged:
+We are confident that this report offers workable strategies for how to intertwine the goals of achieving diversity, equity, inclusion and access so that all residents and all communities in LA County can experience the benefits of the arts.
+As with any significant product emerging from an inclusive public process as ambitious and forward-thinking as this one, the process of collecting and distilling their wisdom into a coherent and readable narrative was led by a number of key individuals whose time, energy, and commitment to the CEII process and vision must be acknowledged.